 If you are on the lookout for an external mic, chances are you already know what its main benefit is: better sound quality.
 It all changed when DSLR cams started recording video and after they became affordable and accessible to a wider user base, everyone can get a decent camera for $300 and shoot 1080p video with professional quality.

 Sound, however, is a different story.
-These built-in microphones are acceptable, but my no means professional.
+These built-in microphones are acceptable, but by no means professional.

 Generally speaking, DSLR video cams have decent sound quality, but there are occasions that this is just not enough.
 There are no professional preamps built-in, and at often the preset configuration cannot be customized.
-We are aware of occasions where people recorded sound with theirs smartphones, because the built-in DSLR mic couldn’t handle the distance in these environments.
+We are aware of occasions where people recorded sound with their smartphones because the built-in DSLR mic couldn’t handle the distance in these environments.